South Korea will take steps to stabilize the local foreign exchange market if it is considered to be volatile.

 This is according to Finance Minister Hong Nam-ki while speaking to reporters after attending a meeting with G20 finance ministers and central bank governors in Washington on Wednesday.

-The finance minister said the government is closely monitoring the situation and will implement measures if needed.
+He said the government is closely monitoring the situation and will implement measures if needed.